 8am - Car ride!
 Makes up for the lack of breakfast.

-8.30am - Have come to a new place.
+8.30am - I have come to a new place.
 The garden is amazing as it smells of lots of other dogs.
 Had an excitement wee.
 This must be a new park!
 Mum was talking to someone but did not pay much attention.

 10.30am - One of the nice people has put a needle in my leg.
 It hurt a little but got another cuddle afterwards.